 If you take a look at GuideStar, you can find a profile for every nonprofit in your community.
 The majority of these profiles might be bare-boned.
 The reason is that most nonprofits have yet to leverage the great potential of a GuideStar nonprofit profile.
 These unfinished profiles will not give you an in-depth look at what the nonprofits do or why you may want to support them.

 Creating your own GuideStar profile places you a step above other organizations in your area.
 Your GuideStar profile can be designed to achieve specific goals like finding more grants or major donors.
 You can provide only the public financial information organizations and donors can find with the IRS, or you can highlight the areas of your organization that make you most proud and help donors and foundations find you.

-GuideStar mentions a number of these benefits on its website, but we have also included more reasons why smaller nonprofits can find great success using GuideStar.
+Candid mentions a number of these benefits on its website, but we have also included more reasons why smaller nonprofits can find great success using GuideStar.

 GuideStar allows nonprofits to further explain their organization, its programs, and the impact they have had on their community.
 Nonprofits can choose which programs they want to highlight and share successes they have had with beneficiaries and donors.

 Smaller organizations have depended on word of mouth, annual events, and paid media promotions to reach newer donors.
 Since the increased popularity of social media, companies like Facebook and YouTube have allowed nonprofits to reach more donors with free and paid advertisements.
-Social media is essential to marketing your nonprofit, but they are only part of the story.
+Social media is essential to marketing your nonprofit, but it’s only part of the story.

 Anyone who understands online marketing will point out the importance of your SEO or Search Engine Optimization.
 SEO is how you raise your profile on Google and other search engines.
 These search engines are becoming one of the first ways donors look for nonprofits that speak to their passions.
 By creating an in-depth profile on GuideStar, you can target donors and foundations that want to give to nonprofits like yours.